wayneeseguin/graft/doc/operators.md

 - `(( delete ))` - Deletes data at a specific index, or objects identified by the value of a specified key.

-*Please note:* You cannot use the convenient Spruce path syntax (`path.to.your.property`) in case one of the elements (e.g. named entry element) contains a dot as part of the actual key.
-The dot is in line with the YAML syntax, however it cannot be used since Spruce uses it as a separator internally.
+*Please note:* You cannot use the convenient graft path syntax (`path.to.your.property`) in case one of the elements (e.g. named entry element) contains a dot as part of the actual key.
+The dot is in line with the YAML syntax, however it cannot be used since graft uses it as a separator internally.
 This also applies to operators, where it is not immediately obvious that a path is used like with the `(( prune ))` operator.
-As a workaround, depending on the actual use-case, it is often possible to replace the Spruce operator with a equivalent [go-patch] operator file.
+As a workaround, depending on the actual use-case, it is often possible to replace the graft operator with a equivalent [go-patch] operator file.

 ## Operator Arguments

-Most `spruce` operators have arguments.
+Most `graft` operators have arguments.
 There are three basic types to the arguments - literal values (strings/numbers/booleans), references (paths defining a datastructure in the root document), and environment variables.
 Arguments can also make use of a logical-or (`||`) to failover to other values.
 See our notes on [environment variables and default values][env-var]